renpy/renpy/sphinx/source/template_projects.rst

 the new project, and the following changes will be made:

 * The :var:`config.name`, :var:`config.save_directory`, and
-  :var:`config.build_name` variables will be set to the name of the new project.
+  :var:`build.name` variables will be set to the name of the new project.

 * The tl directory will be removed, and replaced with default translations